 There are multiple conditions under which SBA loans cannot be issued, including if a business is operating as a nonprofit or is not based in the United States.
 SBA loans cannot be used to repay delinquent state or federal withholding taxes.

 Terms vary by the size of the loan, the planned use of the money and your needs as a small business borrower.
 The maximum term allowed for a microloan is six years.
-Interest rates are usually 8% to 13%.
+Interest rates are usually 8 percent to 13 percent.

 Microloans may be available to businesses that otherwise wouldn’t qualify for a loan.
-They can also be used in multiple ways: working capital; purchasing inventory, supplies, furniture and fixtures; or buying machinery and equipment.
+They can be used in multiple ways: as working capital; for inventory, supplies, furniture and fixtures; or for machinery and equipment.

-A 504 loan, which borrowers typically use to buy commercial real estate or heavy equipment, offers short-term and long-term benefits, including 90% financing, longer loan amortizations, fixed interest rates and overall savings.
+A 504 loan, which borrowers typically use to buy commercial real estate or heavy equipment, offers short-term and long-term benefits, including 90 percent financing, longer loan amortizations, fixed interest rates and overall savings.